icecreamsoft/detective-visual-novel/Assets/txt/chapter5.md

 Their unwavering resolve and dedication to seeking justice resonated with the jury and the spectators alike.

-Ultimately, the court delivered its verdict—a resounding condemnation of Hiroto's actions.
+Ultimately, the court delivered its verdict - a resounding condemnation of Hiroto's actions.

 He was found guilty on multiple counts, including illegal human experimentation, manslaughter, and obstruction of justice.

-The weight of his crimes bore down upon him as the judge pronounced the sentence—a lifetime behind bars, without the possibility of parole.
+The weight of his crimes bore down upon him as the judge pronounced the sentence - a lifetime behind bars, without the possibility of parole.

 Takashi and Emiko left the courtroom, a sense of closure washing over them.